imdeepmind/imdeepmind.github.io/docs/programming-languages/python/oop.md

 #### Using `super()` to Avoid Redundant Code:

-When overriding methods, `super()` helps avoid redundant code by allowing you to call the parent class's implementation without re-implementing it.
+When overriding methods, `super()` helps avoid redundant code by allowing We to call the parent class's implementation without re-implementing it.

 ```python
 class Base: